Top 10 Sustainable Fashion Designers Making a Change in 2019

 Sustainable Fibers for a better world

-He continued to dabble in organic fabrics and developed his own line of men and women’s wear- ORGANIC.
+As a dedicated eco-fashion designer he continued to dabble in organic fabrics and developed his own line of men and women’s wear- ORGANIC.

-Patrick is one of the few designers to develop a direct relationship with organic farm collective and use of organic materials and eco-conscious practices.
+Patrick is one of the few sustainable designers to develop a direct relationship with organic farm collective and use of organic materials and eco-conscious practices.
 Moreover, his entire line is biodegradable.

 Furthermore, for the designer, fair labor practices and ecological awareness go hand-in-hand and define his label.
 Recently he has moved the entire production of his label to New York in order to minimize CO2 emissions and shorten the transit from factory to retail.